shashankaz/algomorph/README.md

 ## Features

 1. **Multi-Language Support**
-   - Users can run and test data structures and algorithms in multiple languages like C, C++, Java, Python and JavaScript.
+   - Users can run and test data structures and algorithms in multiple languages like C, C++, Java, Python, and JavaScript.

 2. **Interactive Code Playground**
    - Users can write, run, and modify algorithms directly in the browser using the Monaco Editor.
 The editor supports real-time output in multiple languages.

 3. **Algorithm Visualizations**
-   - Users can visualize how algorithms work with step-by-step graphical representations, which helps in understanding the internal mechanics of complex algorithms.
+   - Users can visualize how algorithms work with step-by-step graphical representations, helping them understand the internal mechanics of complex algorithms.

 4. **API for Developers**
-   - The platform provides a powerful API, allowing developers to programmatically access the algorithms and their implementations.
+   - The platform provides a powerful API, allowing developers to programmatically access algorithms and their implementations.
 The API supports multiple languages and formats.

-5. **Community Contributions**
+5. **Discussions Tab**
-   - Developers can contribute their own algorithms, improve existing implementations, and collaborate with a thriving community of programmers.
+   - Users can start discussions, comment on topics, and vote (upvote/downvote) on existing discussions.
+This fosters collaborative learning and problem-solving.

 ## Installation

 ### Prerequisites
 - **Node.js** (>= 18.x)
-- **Appwrite** for backend services like authentication, storage, and execution of algorithms.
+- **Appwrite** for backend services like authentication and file storage.
+- **PostgreSQL** with **Prisma** for database management, and **NeonDB** for data storage related to the discussion tab.

 ### Clone the Repository
 ```bash